Wright Eclipse Gemini: Exports

 Like the Explorer, the Eclipse Gemini 2 was sold in Hong Kong, including a tri-axle variant that replaced the Explorer.
 Citybus, Kowloon Motor Bus, MTR Bus and New World First Bus purchasing examples.
-In 2014, Kowloon Motor Bus purchased two extended 12.8 metre long demonstrators.
+In 2013, Kowloon Motor Bus purchased two extended 12.8 metre long demonstrators. and was delivered in mid-2014.
+Citybus took an example of the 12.8 metres long as well and was delivered in late-2013, with build quality issues delaying the registration process and eventually put into service in March 2015.
 In 2017, the first demonstrator Volvo B8L for Kowloon Motor Bus was fitted with an Eclipse Gemini 2 body.